mcohen01/node-quickbooks/README.md

 <a name="getPaymentMethod" />
 #### getPaymentMethod(id, callback)

-Retrieves the PaymentMethod from Quickbooks
+Retrieves the PaymentMethod from QuickBooks

 __Arguments__